Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/getting-started-jp.md

 :::

 ::: tip
-On Xiaomi devices, try disabling MIUI Optimizations before installing.
+On Xiaomi devices without HyperOS, try disabling MIUI Optimizations before installing.
 :::

 1. If you used Umapatcher before, open its settings page and **export the signing key somewhere safe**.